michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 ### Definition
 - adj: recurring with measured regularity
 ### Family
-rhythmic: nonrhythmic, rhythmicity, unrhythmic+;rhythm: rhythmic, rhythmical, rhythms;rhythmical: rhythmically, unrhythmical;unrhythmic: unrhythmically
+- rhythmic: nonrhythmic, rhythmicity, unrhythmic+
+- rhythm: rhythmic, rhythmical, rhythms
+- rhythmical: rhythmically, unrhythmical
+- unrhythmic: unrhythmically
 ### Examples
 - As for rhythmic complexity, she probably had that nailed from the start.
 - Blurry, sustained tones that might be orchestral or electronic and quiet, shifting fields of static hover over muffled beats and subtly rhythmic washes of noise.